Credit Union Membership: Why It Has Advantages

 The motivations behind the banks are for profit.
 This does not make it bad.
 It simply means that the management will by default have to put the needs of the board of directors and the stockholders above customer interests.

 This sometimes creates a situation where the customer’s interests and the banks’ interests are at odds with each other.

 However, since the credit union is membership owned this means that potentially all members have a say in the management of the credit union.
-This creates the unique situation where both the credit union’s management and its depositor’s interests are aligned.
+This creates a unique situation where both the credit union’s management and its depositor’s interests are aligned.

 The result is more of a customer-centric experience with lower lending rates, lower fees, higher deposit interest rates and most importantly, a much more engaged and positive customer experience.

 Compared with the mega-banks, or even the community banks, most credit unions are financially smaller with only a limited number of locations.
 This could be a disadvantage in some scenarios.

 However, the advantage here can result in better-personalized service-like they know you and your family and most of the other members on a first name basis.

 They will try not to place you into a cookie cutter routine when it comes to getting a loan or a credit card when one has a blemished credit report, recently lost income due to a job downsize and so forth.

 In other words, they are more nimble in helping you solve your financial crisis and more forgiving than the traditional bank.

 This short treatise was meant not to demonize banks, as they also have advantages.
 It is to help you understand the differences and the advantage of credit unions, with the goal of helping you make informed decisions.